microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Add-EntraBetaGroupMember.md

 The `Add-EntraBetaGroupMember` cmdlet adds a member to a group.
 Specify the `ObjectId` and `RefObjectId` parameters to add a member to a group.

+`-ObjectId` - specifies the unique identifier (Object ID) of the group to which you want to add a member.

+`-RefObjectId` - specifies the unique identifier (Object ID) of the member to be added to the group.

 ## Examples

 ### Example 1: Add a member to a group